 Clinical Research Development Ireland

-Clinical Research Development Ireland (CRDI, the new name for Molecular Medicine Ireland) is a not-for-profit research and education partnership of TCD, UCD, NUI Galway, RCSI and UCC.
-CRDI develops and supports collaborations that are building the infrastructures and environment for translational/clinical research and precision medicine.
+Clinical Research Development Ireland (CRDI, previously Molecular Medicine Ireland) is a not-for-profit research and education partnership of TCD, UCD, NUI Galway, RCSI, UCC and the University of Limerick.
+CRDI develops and supports collaborations that are building the infrastructure and environment for translational/clinical research and precision medicine.
 CRDI works with multiple stakeholders in innovative research and education programmes.
 The ICAT programme is coordinated by CRDI.